-The Group's bankers have provided guarantees totalling \$110,000 (2011: \$10,000) in respect of exploration tenements and the guarantees are secured against short term deposits of these amounts.
-Additional guarantees of \$138,350 (2011: \$238,350) in respect of exploration tenements are secured against deposits with NSW Minerals and Energy, Victorian Department of Primary Industries - Energy and Resources DERM Queensland.
+The Group's bankers have provided guarantees totalling \$180,000 (2012: \$110,000) in respect of exploration tenements and the guarantees are secured against short term deposits of these amounts.
+Additional guarantees of \$105,850 (2012: \$138,350) in respect of exploration tenements are secured against deposits with NSW Department of Trade and Investment - Minerals and Energy, Victorian Department of Environment and Primary Industries and Queensland Department of Natural Resources and Mines.
 The Company does not expect to incur any material liability in respect of the guarantees.